jrheard/blog/python/passwords.md

 * CarlsjRHeard!
 * Password12345

-Here's one slightly tricky thing about this part of the project: my username is `"jrheard"`, and the password `CarlsjRHeard!` is invalid, but:
+Here's one slightly tricky thing about this part of the project: my username is `jrheard`, and the password `CarlsjRHeard!` is invalid, but:

 <pre><code class="py">
 print("jrheard" == "jRHeard")